Lateral movement and Amcache: ProgramId pivoting across hosts

 } |

-This finds every host that has any binary identifying as the same application — even with different content hashes.
-Pair with the hash pivot: hash for high-precision matches, ProgramId for family-level matches.
+Sort-Object KeyLastWriteTimestampFinds every host with any binary identifying as the same application, even with different content hashes.
+Pair with the hash pivot: hash for exact matches, ProgramId for family matches.

 When ProgramId over-fits#

-ProgramId catches false positives if the attacker piggybacks on a legitimate application identity (e.g. recompiling PsExec.exe-named tooling that gets the same ProgramId as genuine PsExec).
-Pair with Hash to disambiguate; a row matching ProgramId but with a hash that nobody else in your environment has is highly suspicious.
+ProgramId produces false positives if the attacker piggybacks on a legitimate application identity.
+Recompile your tool as PsExec.exe with the genuine PsExec metadata and it gets the same ProgramId.
+Pair with Hash to disambiguate.
+A row matching ProgramId but with a hash nobody else in your environment has is highly suspicious.

 The path-pattern pivot#